peter88213/nv_tlview/docs/nv_tlview/README.rst

    Shift the timeline so that the section selected in the *novelibre* project tree is positioned in the center of the window.

-|fitToWindow| Fit to window
-   This sets the scale and moves the timeline, so that all sections with valid or substituted date/time information fit into the window.

 |goToLast| Go to the last event
    Shift the timeline so that the latest event is positioned near the right edge of the window.

 |arrowRight| Scroll forward
    Shift the timeline to go 1/5 screen width forward in time.
+   You can move it more precisely with the mouse wheel.

 |rewindRight| Go one pge forward
    Shift the timeline to go about one screen width forward in time.

+|arrowDown| Reduce the time scale
+   Reduce the time scale in major steps.
+   Fine scaling is meant to be done with the mouse wheel.

+|fitToWindow| Fit to window
+   This sets the scale and moves the timeline, so that all sections with valid or substituted date/time information fit into the window.

+|arrowUp| Increase the time scale
+   Increase the time scale in major steps.
+   Fine scaling is meant to be done with the mouse wheel.

 Close
    Close the timeline viewer window.